pactumjs/pactum/docs/mock-server.md

 })
 ```

-Posting the below JSON to `/api/users` will get 200 response.
+Posting the below JSON to `/api/users` will return a 200 response.

 ```json
 {